 Professor Rasmussen has been a member of several expert committees at the Institute of Medicine.
 She served as the chair of the Committee on Reexamination of IOM Pregnancy Weight Guidelines, and more recently as the Chair of the Committee to Review WIC Food Packages.
 Her research was recognized by the Agnes Higgins Award of the American Public Health Association in 2012 and the Macy-Gyorgy Award of the International Society for Research on Human Milk and Lactation in 2016.
 She the Conrad A. Elvehjem Award for Public Service in Nutrition from the American Society for Nutrition in 2017.

-Professor Rasmussen has served as program director for two NIH-sponsored training grants in maternal and child nutrition.
+Professor Rasmussen developed and has served as program director for two NIH-sponsored training grants in maternal and child nutrition.
 She teaches a nationally recognized course in maternal and child nutrition for graduate students that supports these training grants.
 She also teaches a unique course on public health nutrition for undergraduate students.
 In 2006, she was the first recipient of the Excellence in Nutrition Education Award from the American Society for Nutrition.
 Continuing her long interest in mentoring the future leaders in nutrition, Dr. Rasmussen helped to develop the Dannon Nutrition Leadership Institute in 1998 and served as its principal faculty member until it ended in 2017.
 She received the Dannon Institute Mentorship Award from the American Society for Nutrition in 2009.

 Broadly, we are studying the relationship between maternal nutritional status during the reproductive period and short- and long-term maternal and child health outcomes.
 In the US and elsewhere, we have been studying the association between maternal obesity and reduced duration of breastfeeding, why this occurs, and the consequences that it has for both maternal health and infant feeding practices.
 We are also investigating how the now-widespread practice of breast milk expression, specifically how it affects maternal health and infant feeding practices.
 With colleagues in Scandinavia, we are studying the effects of reproduction in general, and lactation in particular, on long-term maternal health.